nikkeisadev/Sentry/README.md

 Open sql folder, and there you will find all the files which needed for the database.
 (Including already stored informations)
 - Download MySQL here: https://dev.mysql.com/downloads/installer/
 - Install workbench, and server (Try to install with the same version number)
-- Make the user root (to have access to everything), and the password should be `neumannverseny` on `8080` open port.
+- Make the user root (to have access for everything), and the password should be `neumannverseny` on `8080` open port.
 - After installation click on start Workbench.
 - Creat new test connection and insert host informations from sql_structure.txt. `from /sql/`
 - Then the server should run, and you have to import the sql files from the folder, and the backend is ready. ✅